 Meanwhile, Tiny-Huge Island has two paintings – one large and the other small.
 True to its name, the stage has two versions of itself – one in which Mario is giant compared to everything else and the other wherein he is utterly dwarfed by Goombas.
 Which version you get depends on the painting Mario enters, and they contrast each other in interesting ways.
 While Mario has an overwhelming advantage over enemies in the tiny version, it is much easier for him to fall out of the stage.
 Conversely, defeating the larger enemies is a bit more challenging, yet doing so typically yields larger rewards in the form of blue coins.
 Finally, there’s Tick Tock Clock, a stage hiding behind a giant clock face.
 The time displayed on the clock determines how quickly the mechanisms within the stage move.
 If you time it right, they won’t move at all, which could be handy in some objectives, yet render others impossible to achieve.
 Successfully traversing these courses require a degree of lateral thinking that was quite rare for the Mario franchise up until this point.

 This isn’t to say the level design in Super Mario 64 is perfect.
 If it’s one thing I found slightly disappointing, it’s that many themes were reused.
+On occasion, recycling these themes creates an interesting juxtaposition between worlds.
+The two mountainous courses, Cool, Cool Mountain and Tall, Tall Mountain start Mario at the summit and the base respectively.
+This radically changes how one goes about exploring stages that otherwise boast similar design sensibilities.
+Most of the time, however, it has the unfortunate effect of making seem as though the team ran out of ideas midway through development.
 There are two snow-themed courses: Cool, Cool Mountain and Snowman’s Land.
-While the two courses provide disparate challenges, it does have the unfortunate effect of making seem as though the team ran out of ideas partway through development.
-Along those lines, there are three water-themed courses: Jolly Roger Bay, Dire, Dire Docks, and Wet-Dry World.
+Similarly, there are three water-themed courses: Jolly Roger Bay, Dire, Dire Docks, and Wet-Dry World.
 While the first is a perfectly fine water stage and the third boasts an interesting gimmick, Dire, Dire Docks almost comes across as an afterthought.
 It boasts a linear design that wouldn’t have felt out of place in one of the Bowser stages, yet still has six stars – most of which are within close proximity of each other.
-On occasion, recycling these themes creates an interesting juxtaposition.
-The two mountainous courses, Cool, Cool Mountain and Tall, Tall Mountain start Mario at the summit and the base respectively.
-This radically changes how one goes about exploring stages that otherwise boast similar design sensibilities.

 The biggest reason I say it’s disappointing is because the Super Mario 64 team provides ample evidence of their aptitude creating boss fights when Mario squares off against Bowser for the last time.
 Everything about this encounter is executed flawlessly from the music to the dark aesthetical presentation.
 It is quite possibly the single most difficult final boss fight the series had known by this point in its history.
 Your objective is exactly the same as it was the first time around, but you must throw Bowser into three mines.
 This is challenging because Bowser can exhale a rain of fireballs that scatter every which way and stomp on the ground, thereby producing shockwaves.
 What’s worse is that after two successful hits, he transforms the arena into a star shape, significantly reducing the amount of room you have to work with.
 If you got by throwing Bowser a few centimeters into a bomb, this is where your free ride ends.
 The new platform shape ensures you will have to throw him quite a distance to reach the bombs.
 The ideal endgame encounter should serve as an exam that pushes everything you’ve learned to their absolute limits.
 Under these parameters, I can say the final fight against Bowser in Super Mario 64 passes with flying colors, making for one of the medium’s finest moments.